symbol/symbol-docs/source/guides/network/maintaining-a-symbol-node.rst

 Update nodes created manually
 =============================

-If you followed the :doc:`running-a-symbol-node-manually` guide, you need to rebuild the Catapult Server and keep the previous data folder so the same accounts and cached data is reused.
+If you followed the :doc:`running-a-symbol-node-manually` guide, you need to rebuild the Catapult client and keep the previous data folder so the same accounts and cached data is reused.

 In summary, you need to:

-- Stop the running Catapult Server with ``Ctrl+C``.
+- Stop the running Catapult client with ``Ctrl+C``.
-- Update the Catapult Server source repository with the latest version and build it again following the `Catapult Server <https://github.com/symbol/catapult-server/tree/main/docs>`__ instructions.
+- Update the Catapult client source repository with the latest version and build it again following the `Catapult client <https://github.com/symbol/catapult-client/tree/main/docs>`__ instructions.
-- Restart the server from the same folder it was initially launched.
+- Restart the client from the same folder it was initially launched.
 Data and configuration files will be reused.

 .. note::

-   The above procedure works but brings the server offline while the new version is being built, which could be a lengthy process.
+   The above procedure works but brings the client offline while the new version is being built, which could be a lengthy process.

-   If you **install** the server (with ``make install``) instead of running it from the same folder where it is built, though, you have the option to build the new version while the previous one is still running.
+   If you **install** the client (with ``make install``) instead of running it from the same folder where it is built, though, you have the option to build the new version while the previous one is still running.
 In this way the service interruption should be minimal.

    The steps then would be:

-   - Update the Catapult Server source repository and build it again.
+   - Update the Catapult client source repository and build it again.
-   - Stop the running Catapult Server.
+   - Stop the running Catapult client.
-   - Install the new version of the server.
+   - Install the new version of the client.
-   - Restart the server.
+   - Restart the client.

 .. _maintain-voting-keys: